fillmore-labs/cmplint/README.md

       panic(nil)
   ```

-  While this might work due to Go runtime optimizations, it's logic is unsound.
+  While this might work due to Go runtime optimizations, its logic is unsound.
 Use `errors.As` instead:

   ```go
     var panicErr *runtime.PanicNilError